 The Blue Dot Jawfish is aggressive towards members of the same species.
 This typically is not an issue, as most aquarists will only want a single jawfish.

-When resting in the burrow you can expect the jawfish to assume a defensive personality.
+When resting in the burrow you can expect the blue dotted jawfish to assume a defensive personality.
 They will react almost comically to any passing fish and watch everyone one in and outside of the tank.

 Fish that swim into burrows, such as a large number of gobies, should not be included in the same tank as the jawfish.
 The Blue Dot Jawfish will aggressively defend his home from any intruders.
 While they will not typically hurt the other fish, this will cause both of them stress.
 The jawfish will also spit sand at fish who come too close to its den.

 Breeding & Sexing